verificarlo/verificarlo/README.md

  * `RR`: Random Rounding outbound errors only

 The environement variable `VERIFICARLO_PRECISION` controls the virtual precision used for the floating point operations.
-It accept an integer value that represents the number of significant digits.
+It accepts an integer value that represents the number of significant digits.
 The default value is 24.

 ### Examples